gaehlerm/SoftwareEngineering/README.md

 ## Copilot

 Copilot is generally not to good with writing interfaces.
-Instead you should do this yourself and let copilot fill in the gaps.
+Instead you should do this yourself and let Copilot fill in the gaps.

 ## Conclusion